Vietnam.vn - Nền tảng quảng bá Việt Nam

-France urges citizens to leave Lebanon 'as soon as possible'
+France urges citizens to leave Lebanon "as soon as possible".

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng04/08/2024

-The French Foreign Ministry also "urgently requested" its citizens not to travel to Lebanon due to concerns about the risk of conflict in the region after Hamas leader Ismail Haniyeh was assassinated in Tehran, Iran on July 31 - a day after an Israeli airstrike in Beirut killed a senior military commander of Hezbollah in Lebanon, Mr. Fuad Shukr.
+The French Foreign Ministry also "urgently requested" its citizens not to travel to Lebanon due to concerns about the risk of conflict in the region following the assassination of Hamas leader Ismail Haniyeh in Tehran, Iran, on July 31 – a day after an Israeli airstrike in Beirut killed Fuad Shukr, a senior military commander of Hezbollah in Lebanon.

 According to VNA